christianbiring1/cr-training-contact-form/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to microverse for providing the README template and the initial code base.
 - Inspiration
 - etc